Welcome to the

-The University of St.Gallen’s Executive Campus is a unique oasis of learning.
-Its quiet location, the setting in an unspoilt landscape and breathtaking panoramic views make a perfect study environment.
-The Executive Campus has modern lecture halls and seminar rooms equipped with the latest technology.
-In-between and after classes, the amenities at participants’ disposal include a reference library, copy room, restaurant and café-bar.
-And thanks to the ample changing and showering facilities, there’s nothing standing in the way of taking some exercise after a hard day’s studying.
+The Executive Campus of the University of St.Gallen is a unique oasis of learning.
+Its quiet location, the setting in a beautiful landscape and breathtaking panoramic views make a perfect academic environment.
+The Executive Campus has modern plenary halls and seminar rooms for group work.
+The state-of-the-art facilities ensure optimal conditions even after classes.
+Thanks to sufficient cloakrooms and shower facilities, nothing stands in the way of physical fitness after a day of intensive learning.

-St.Gallen in German-speaking Eastern Switzerland is the capital of the canton of St.Gallen.
-The borders to Germany, Liechtenstein and Austria are all less than an hour’s drive from the city.
+The city of St.Gallen is located in the German-speaking region of Switzerland.
+The borders to Germany, Liechtenstein and Austria are less than an hour away by car.

-Thanks to the university’s on-campus hotel, EMBA HSG participants have the option of staying right where their classes take place.
-The hotel has 54 stylish rooms and offers all the comforts of modern business accommodation, including an internet connection and a sauna and gym.
-The cosy lounge is a perfect place to chat and network with other participants on the programme.
+Thanks to the on-campus hotel, EMBA HSG participants have the option of staying right where their classes take place.
+The hotel has 54 modern rooms and offers all the comforts of modern business accommodation including internet, sauna and gym.
+The cosy lounge is a perfect place to chat and network with the fellow participants.

 With a population of around 80,000, St.Gallen is one of the largest cities in the Lake Constance region, which spans four different countries.
 St.Gallen is Eastern Switzerland’s cultural and economic centre.
 Featuring a magnificent cathedral and abbey library, the St.Gallen Abbey District is the city’s most famous landmark, and was awarded UNESCO World Heritage status in 1987.
 The old town is a pedestrianised zone and is perfect for a leisurely stroll, a spot of shopping, or discovering the architectural and historical highlights of the metropolitan centre of Eastern Switzerland.